openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 .. note::

-    Notice the collection of circles over the **Mai Ndombe** study area and that they are all populated with a zero.
+    Notice that the collection of circles over the **Mai Ndombe** study area are all populated with a zero.
 These represent the locations of scenes in the study area and the numbers of images per scene that are selected.
 The number is currently 0 because we haven't selected the scenes yet.

 .. figure:: ../_images/workflows/area_estimation/scene_selection_zeros.png
     :alt: Scene selection process showing zeros before selection.
     :align: center

-Click the :code:`Auto-Select` button to auto-select some scenes.
+Choose the :code:`Auto-Select` button to auto-select some scenes.

 .. figure:: ../_images/workflows/area_estimation/auto_select_scenes.png
     :alt: Arrow showing the button for auto selecting scenes.